ruidazeng/matcher/README.md

 </p>

 > [!NOTE]
-> This repository accompanies our paper published at **ISNA 2023**: *"Cyber-Physical Component Verification with Global Collision Estimation Through Markov Integration"*.
+> This repository accompanies our paper: *"Cyber-Physical Component Verification with Global Collision Estimation Through Markov Integration"*.
+The full paper is available in the [`docs/`](docs/) folder.
 It is a research prototype demonstrating piezoelectric signature matching for anti-counterfeiting applications.

+---

+## The Problem

+Counterfeiting creates a **cyber-physical information assurance problem** in cyber-physical systems (CPSs).
+According to the Global Brand Counterfeiting report, aggregated losses caused by counterfeiting are estimated to exceed **$1.82 Trillion USD**.
+More critically, counterfeit parts infiltrating mission-critical systems such as flight controllers pose tangible physical risks to society.

+Traditional verification methods fall short of creating provable connections to tie digital information (e.g., database entries) to physical part instances.
+Thus, a counterfeit part will always have a non-zero probability of being consumed undetected with traditional methods.

 ---